Miyetti Allah: History

 Official records of the early history of Miyetti Allah are sparse, the oral history is traced to 1960s by some members and by others to 1972 when the association was formed in Kaduna.
 The association's early members were largely dominated by settled Fulanis whose early concept of Miyetti Allah was to promote the welfare of all Fulanis through self help.
 In the 1970s, the organization was led by Muhammadu Sa'adu, with membership in Kaduna and Plateau States.
 Sa'adu, who was born in Jos but spent his adulthood in Kaduna, was a key figure in the campaigns to get new members to join.

 Both Kaduna and Plateau states had local branches that were affiliated to local governments or communities, the meetings of the association were irregular and not all national or state level resolutions were adhered to.
 As the association expanded to more states, the aims of the association favored nomadic education and access to grazing reserves by cattle breeders.

+Another organization, called Miyetti Allah Kautal Hore emerged in the late 2000s as a splinter from MACBAN.
+It is led by Bello Badejo and is a separate, socio-political organization.
+MACBAN has frequently sought to distance itself from Kautal Hore and has denounced it's violent statements.

 Despite the best intentions of the organization, some Fulani communities have perceived Miyetti Allah as an ineffective government-aligned organization.
 As a result, some Fulani communities have become disillusioned with Miyetti Allah and resorted to forming their own vigilante groups.